DuckTales the Movie: Treasure of the Lost Lamp: Plot

-The next day, Webby uses her last wish to bring all her toys to life, which forces the children to reveal Genie's true identity to Scrooge.
+The next day, Webby uses her last foolish wish to bring all her toys to life, which forces the children to reveal Genie's true identity to Scrooge.
 Wishing to impress the Archeological Society at their annual ball, Scrooge wishes for the treasure of Collie Baba, and brings the lamp and Genie with him to the ball.
 He is followed by Merlock and Dijon, who ambush Scrooge.
 In the ensuing struggle, Scrooge mistakes a gravy boat for the lamp and leaves the lamp and Genie behind, after which they both fall into the hands of Dijon, who is convinced by Genie to keep the lamp instead of giving it to Merlock.

 Having wished for Scrooge's fortune, Dijon takes possession of the Money Bin and other properties and has Scrooge arrested for trespassing.
 However, Scrooge is immediately bailed out by Launchpad, his nephews, Webby, Mrs. Beakley and Duckworth, who agree to help Scrooge set things right.
 Scrooge, the nephews and Webby infiltrate the Money Bin in an attempt to steal the lamp, but are stopped by Merlock, who recovers the lamp.
 With Genie under his control again, Merlock wishes for Dijon to be turned into a pig for his disloyalty and then for the Money Bin to become a fortress, which flies into the air high above Duckburg.
-When an indignant Scrooge threatens him, Merlock wishes him "out of my house", and Genie reluctantly raises the wind to send Scrooge to the edge of the fortress, hanging on for dear life.
-The nephews use a slingshot to knock the lamp out of Merlock's hands, tossing it to Scrooge, who loses his grip and falls towards the earth.
+When an indignant Scrooge threatens him, Merlock wishes him "out of his house", and Genie reluctantly raises the wind to send Scrooge to the edge of the fortress, hanging on for dear life.
+The nephews use a slingshot to knock the lamp out of Merlock's hands, tossing it to Scrooge, who loses his grip and falls towards the Earth.
 Merlock recovers his talisman and pursues as a griffin, grappling with Scrooge in the air, but Scrooge knocks the talisman from Merlock's hand, turning the sorcerer back to normal as he falls to his death.
 Recovering the lamp, Scrooge uses his second wish to return himself, his family, and his Money Bin back to Duckburg.

 Back in the Money Bin, Scrooge declares that he has had "enough of all this wishing" and threatens to use his final wish to bury the lamp where it would never be found again.
 After Genie and the children protest, he instead wishes for Genie to become a real boy.
 Without Genie, the lamp disintegrates and crumbles to dust, and thus removing its magic forever.
 While the children play with their newest friend, Scrooge discovers Dijon, recovered from Merlock's wish, stuffing his trousers with his money.
 Scrooge chases him outside and down the street while yelling "Somebody, stop those pants!"